mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 That is freedom. *Anyone* can do it.
 Even though you are not Buddhist, or even though you cannot come [to the Zen Center], you can sit down, arrange your room, and arrange circumstances, environment, and your sensory world, breathing, and internal organs, and you can sit down.
 Don’t you think so?
 This is shikantaza.
 Just arrange your environment, everything; that’s all we have to do.
 This is *freedom* – open to *everybody*!
 No exceptions.

-That’s why Dogen Zenji says “Universal Recommendation for Zazen” – *Universal* Recommendation.
+That’s why Dogen Zenji says, “Universal Recommendation for Zazen” – *Universal* Recommendation.
 It’s really *universal*.
 Not only weeding out on your own territory.
 Anyone can do it.
 Wherever you may be, you can do it.

 But, when you do it by yourself, it’s pretty hard, because making arrangement is done by your [own] sense, that’s all.
-But first of all, by your effort, by your sense, by your understanding, do your best to make arrangement of all circumstances, including environment, outwardly or inwardly.
-Inwardly means the sensory world, movement system, internal organs, and also the brain and nervous system.
+But first of all, by your effort, by your sense, by your understanding, do your best to make arrangement of all circumstances, including environment, outwardly or inwardly. *Inwardly* means the sensory world, movement system, internal organs, and also the brain and nervous system.
 We have to arrange them according to a certain [way].

 And then if all environments, inwardly and outwardly, are arranged perfectly, immediately there is a blossom which blooms.
 That is total personality – buddha nature.
 At that time, very naturally, all delusions drop off.
 Just like a lotus flower blooms through mud water.
 While the lotus flower is blooming, mud water exists, but it doesn’t bother us.
 It’s really appreciated.
 Lotus flowers just bloom.
 And then, the mud water drops off, very naturally, and then, whole lotus flowers bloom in the universe.